diffbot/docs/docs/kg-ont-diffbotentity.md

 ---
 id: kg-ont-diffbotentity
 title: All
+generatedBy: generateOntology.js
 ---

 All Knowledge Graph entities will include the fields below, which are often generalized, linking, or metadata attributes common to all records.

-See the left navigation panel for fields and attributes for specific entities,
+See the left navigation panel for fields and attributes of specific entities.

+For convenience, a complete ontology source in JSON format is also [available here](https://kg.diffbot.com/kg/ontology).

 >New to the Diffbot Knowledge Graph?
 [Start here](dql-quickstart).